sbrl/minetest-floating_anchor/README.md

 Pull requests are welcome!
 By contributing, you agree to release your contribution under the same licenses that this repository is currently under.

 ### Todo List
- - Figure out a clever hack to hide the node form in the creative inventory
  - Don't deduct an item from players in creative mode when placing
  - Don't drop an item for creative players breaking the node form
  - ...? ([Open an issue](https://github.com/sbrl/minetest-floating_anchor/issues/new) or [send a pull request](https://github.com/sbrl/minetest-floating_anchor/compare)!)